apache/openwhisk-debugger/README.md

 Note: the first time you launch `wskdb`, you will experience a 60-90 second delay, as the debugger finishes up the installation.
 This includes pulling in the package dependencies supported by OpenWhisk.
 These dependencies will allow you to debug actions that require one or more of the NodeJS [packages supported by OpenWhisk](https://dev-console.stage1.ng.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_ref_javascript).

+## Prerequisites

+If you wish to debug NodeJS actions, you must currently have a version of NodeJS installed on your local machine that is compatible with the actions you wish to debug.
+Also note that `wskdb` currently does not attempt to employ `nvm` in order to leverage a runtime that matches the action being debugged.

+If you wish to debug Swift actions, you must have `swiftc` and `lldb` installed.
+On MacOS, for example, you can acquire these by installing [XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).

 ## Invoking an action
 The syntax here is almost identical to that of the `wsk` CLI.